-On April 27, 2016, we formed a wholly-owned subsidiary, OR Lending LLC, a Delaware limited liability company, which holds a California finance lenders license and a Tennessee industrial loan and thrift certificate.
-OR Lending LLC originates loans to borrowers headquartered in California and Tennessee.
-On August 24, 2017, we formed a wholly-owned subsidiary, ORCC Financing LLC, a Delaware limited liability company, which is the borrower under the SPV Asset Facility I. On October 18, 2017, we formed a wholly-owned subsidiary, OR DH I LLC, a Delaware limited liability company, which holds one of our portfolio investments.
-On March 20, 2018, we formed a wholly-owned subsidiary, ORCC Financing II LLC, a Delaware limited liability company, which is the borrower under the SPV Asset Facility I. On May 8, 2018, we formed a wholly-owned subsidiary, OR MH I LLC, a Delaware limited liability company, which holds one of our portfolio investments.
+On April 27, 2016, we formed a wholly-owned subsidiary, OR Lending LLC, a Delaware limited liability company, which holds a Californiafinance lenders license and a Tennessee industrial loan and thrift certificate.
+OR Lending LLC originates loans to California and Tennessee based borrowers.
+On August 24, 2017, we formed a wholly-owned subsidiary, ORCC Financing LLC, a Delaware limited liability Company.
+On October 18, 2017, we formed a wholly-owned subsidiary, OR DH LLC, a Delaware limited liability company.
+On March 20, 2018, we formed a wholly-owned subsidiary, ORCC Financing II LLC, a Delaware limited liability company.